 Here is an example of what the Education section should look like:

 If you are an undergraduate with limited work experience, you will summarize your school activities and accomplishments in more detail in the Extracurricular Activities section instead.

-The Additional Information section will also be short and concise to give yourself more space for your work experience.
+The Additional Information section of your consulting resume will also be short and concise to give yourself more space for your work experience.

 Organize this section into categories such as: Skills, Certifications, Languages, Volunteer, or Interests.

 You will not have space for all of these categories, so pick the categories where you have the most to showcase.